sathishmanthani/stock-market-data-analysis/README.md

 I work in finance industry and I’m interested in analyzing financial data of all kinds.
 That’s why I chose this topic for my Term project.
 I had to search and read through a lot of APIs before using this one.

 ## Objective
-I want to fetch NASDAQ’s stock markets data for a few tickers via API and clean up the data to a usable format.
+To fetch NASDAQ’s stock markets data for a few tickers via API and clean up the data to a usable format.
 When it comes to predictive analytics using machine learning, everybody thinks of coming up with an ML algorithm to predict stock prices and make money!!!
 Well its complicated.
 A lot of other factors apart from the historical numbers affect stock prices, so it’s a vast subject.
 I will stick to extracting dataset from the API and formatting it to usable data in this project.
 ### APIs used
 I used two APIs for my project.